 - Execute a Courses for a nourishing, healthy and balanced diet lifestyle using the USDA's recommendations.

 - Explain procedures used to evaluate a patient's nutritional status.

 - Describe logical reasons why a diet Courses may be changed.

 - Recognize varieties of patients who need unique diet Courses s and the adjustments needed for each.

 - Define the warnings, indicators, and treatment for eating disorders.

 - Teach patients about eating healthy requirements.

-- Describe the standard organizational models of the medical office along with relationship of the physician and Medical Assistant with the practice administrator and immediate supervisors.
+- Describe the standard organizational models of the medical office along with relationship of the physician and Medical Assisting with the practice administrator and immediate supervisors.

 - Describe the duties of the practice manager.